Grab your wagon; it's planting season

 Metropolitan Detroit Flower Growers Association (MDFGA) members arrive every year from Michigan, Ontario and neighboring states to share 15 acres of the heartiest varieties for this region, and they're ready to answer questions about how to help them thrive.

 So grab your wagon, decorate it if you're so inclined and come early for the best selection.
 The growers are so enthusiastic and caffeinated, they'll let you start buying before 7 a.m.
-(Some customers come as early as 4 a.m.)
-If you come later in the day, there may be fewer choices, but growers will be in the mood to deal.
-Get answers to your questions about parking, pets and more before heading out.
+(Some customers come as early as 4 a.m.).
+If you come later in the day, there may be fewer choices, but growers may be in the mood to deal.
+Get answers to your questions about parking, pets, and more before heading out.

 Drop-off / pick-up service

 Don't drag around your flats and pots.
 You can drop them off at either of our convenient parcel pickups.
 We'll keep your flowers safe so you can load up again or grab a bite.
 When you're ready to go, just drive up and we'll help load up your vehicle.
 The service is free.

 A few suggestions as you plan your day of flower shopping:

 - There's plenty of free parking throughout the market, but you may have to walk a bit.
 (It helps to come with a little patience.)

 - Wagons are a great way to load up flats and pots and transport them to your car.